-According to Law No. 33/2014 on Halal Product Assurance, a new agency under the umbrella of the Ministry of Religious Affairs (MORA), called the Halal Product Assurance Organizing Agency (BPJPH), has the authority to issue and revoke Halal Certificates and Halal Labels on products.
+Law No. 6/2023, Article 48 amends Law No. 33/2014 on Halal Product Assurance.
+Several changes in the new law incudes a timeline for assistance in the approval process of halal products, the creation of a halal product fatwa committee, guidelines on the determination of a product's halalness, and the establishment of a validity period for halal certificates.
+Under this law, a new agency under the umbrella of the Ministry of Religious Affairs (MORA), called the Halal Product Assurance Organizing Agency (BPJPH), has the authority to issue and revoke halal certificates and halal labels on products.

 The 2014 Halal Product Assurance Law, also known as the Halal Law, came into force on October 17, 2019; however, a grace period for food and beverage products is in place until October 17, 2024.
-Even before the Halal Law was enacted, halal certification and labeling were already mandatory for imports of meat and meat products, poultry and poultry products, and dairy.
-However, under the new Halal Law, all food and beverage products will require mandatory halal certification and labeling (or non-halal labeling for non-halal products) except for exempted products listed in MORA Decree No.
+Even before the Halal Law was enacted, halal certification and labeling were already mandatory for imports of meat and meat products, poultry and poultry products, and dairy products.
+However, under the new Halal Law, all food and beverage products will require mandatory halal certification and labeling (or non-halal labeling for non-halal products) except for exempted products listed in MORA Decree No. 1360/2021, known commonly as the Halal Positive List.
+The Head of BPJPH's Decree No. 40/2022 lists Indonesia's halal label as the following: